2024 Solar Incentives Guide for Greenbelt, MD - Tax Credits & Rebates

 • Tax Exemptions: These might come in the form of property tax exemptions, which allow you to exclude the value of your solar system when paying property tax on your home.
 They may also include exemptions on sales tax at the time of purchase.

 • Net Metering: Make sure you talk with your Greenbelt utility company about signing a net metering contract.
-This allows you to receive credit towards your utility bill every month for the value of excess energy your solar panels generate.
-You could receive either a dollar-for-dollar credit or a percentage of the value.
+This will allow you to get a credit towards your utility bill every month for the value of excess energy generated by your solar panels.
+You may receive either a dollar-for-dollar credit or a percentage of the value.

 Best for Leasing